Skip to main content

 4. Balance engineering detail with readability

-Some candidates overload the page with technical terms, part references, and side tools.
-Others stay too broad.
-Your resume should make your technical level obvious without turning into a wall of jargon or fragmented detail.
+Some candidates overload their resume with technical terms, part numbers, or lists of tools, while others are too vague.
+Aim to make your technical level clear without creating a wall of jargon or scattered detail.

 See Quick rule

-For a technician role, lead with equipment, troubleshooting, testing, and reliability.
-For an engineering role, push design work, calculations, project support, documentation, and cross-team coordination higher.
+For technician roles, lead with equipment, troubleshooting, testing, and reliability.
+For engineering roles, prioritize design work, calculations, project support, documentation, and cross-team coordination.

 5. Match the document to the level and environment

-A junior technical CV should not sound like an engineering manager profile, and a field technician should not read like a pure design engineer.
-Match the tone, bullets, and evidence to the level of ownership the job actually requires.
+A junior technical CV should not sound like an engineering manager’s profile, and a field technician’s resume should not read like that of a design engineer.
+Match your tone, bullet points, and evidence to the level of ownership the job requires.

 See Good direction

-For an entry-level profile, lead with labs, projects, internships, tools, and technical coursework.
-For an experienced role, show ownership, project delivery, troubleshooting depth, process improvements, or team coordination.
+For entry-level profiles, lead with labs, projects, internships, tools, and relevant technical coursework.
+For experienced roles, emphasize ownership, project delivery, troubleshooting depth, process improvements, or team coordination.

 Keywords Recruiters Often Expect on This Type of Resume